 Ice dress by Okamoto Studio

-If you live in New York City, most likely you have heard about Okamoto Studio that is famous for small and large sculptures made from ice.
+If you live in New York City, most likely you have heard of Okamoto Studio that is famous for small and large sculptures made from ice.
 Though their designs are usually custom created for New York events, holidays, weddings, and corporate parties, they are also known for incredible ice art pieces.
 One of the most outstanding large sculptures by Okamoto Studio is the ice dress created in 2012.
 Inspired by Tilda Swinton’s ice queen in “The Chronicles of Narnia,” this beautiful gown survived for only 30 minutes, but it was enough to take several fantastic photos.